lr001dev/chatParty/README.md

 # Chat Party

-Chat Party is live chat application that allows users to create their own chat rooms.
-Create a chat room and invite users to participate.
+Chat Party is live chat application that allows users to create their own chat rooms and host group chats.

+# Purpose
+I was interested to create an application that used some kind of socket framework.
+I have been reading about Socket IO js library and wanted to understand how sockets work and if I could successfully implement it and send events from the front end to the back end.

 # Technologies Used: